 - International Fixed Interest – Funds that invest in international bonds.
 For example, the Russell Investments Global Fixed Interest Fund.

 - International Equities – Funds that invest in international shares.
-Examples are broad market funds like the AMP All Country Global Shares Index Fund, ethical funds like the Pathfinder Global Responsibility Fund, and thematic funds like the Smartshares Automation and Robotics ETF.
+Examples are broad market funds like the Macquarie All Country Global Shares Index Fund, ethical funds like the Pathfinder Global Responsibility Fund, and thematic funds like the Smartshares Automation and Robotics ETF.

 - Diversified – Funds that invest across multiple asset classes.
 For example, the InvestNow Foundation Series Growth Fund which invests in a mix of NZ shares, international shares, and bonds.